 Another ownership issue that can arise with startup businesses is giving away too much of the ownership.
 As you seek funding for your new business, you may be tempted to distribute shares of the company to investors and others involved in the formation of the business.
 However, if not done carefully, this can lead to the loss of control of the business or other ownership disputes down the road.
 It is crucial to seek the advice of an attorney before splitting the ownership of your business too many ways.

 Don’t wait until an issue arises to clearly lay out ownership interests in your business.
-If you need assistance, contact O’Keeffe O’Brien Lyson Foss in Fargo, North Dakota to discuss your case or call 701-235-8000 or 877-235-8002.
+If you need assistance, contact O’Keeffe O’Brien Lyson Attorneys in Fargo, North Dakota to discuss your case or call 701-235-8000 or 877-235-8002.